strimzi/strimzi.github.io/_posts/2023-04-14-kafka-transactions.md

 The broker keeps track of the sequence number per producer and partition, periodically storing this information in `.snapshot` files.
 Whenever a new batch arrives, the broker checks if the last received number is equal to the first batch number plus one, then the batch is acknowledged, otherwise it is rejected.

-Unfortunately, the idempotent producer does not guarantee atomicity when you need to write to multiple partitions as a single unit of work.
+Unfortunately, the idempotent producer does not guarantee duplicate protection across restarts and when you need to write to multiple partitions as a single unit of work.
 This is the typical scenario with many stream processing applications that run read-process-write cycles.
 In this case, you can use transactions API or Streams API to make these cycles atomic.
 The transaction API is low level and you need to ensure the right configuration and to commit offsets within the scope of the transaction.